vfarcic/devops24/manuscript/04-helm.md

 We can see from the output that Helm `successfully packaged chart and saved it to: .../go-demo-3/my-app-0.1.0.tgz`.
 We do not yet have a repository for our Charts.
 We'll work on that in the next chapter.

-If we are unsure whether we made a mistake in our Chart, we can validate by executing `lint` command.
+If we are unsure whether we made a mistake in our Chart, we can validate it by executing `lint` command.

 ```bash
 helm lint my-app